Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 ### Code break down
 > Analysis of app.py - Flask WSGI App

 Python file *app.py* has some hardcoded username and password not best practice - this post was more about demonstrating functionality.
-These credentials are used by the flask web netmiko to connect to the WLC.
+These credentials are used by the netmiko to connect to the WLC.

 The function grab_cli_output collects show commands from the WLC.